7007 Realm Drive, B3

 Education Consulting Experience

-Worked with the Transition team to improve effectiveness with transition services associated with WorkAbility, Transition Partnership Program and CalWorks grants.
+Worked with the Transition team to improve efficacy of transition services associated with WorkAbility, Transition Partnership Program and CalWorks grants.

 Presented at the Ed Tech Team California Summit.
 June 2018.